garmeeh/next-seo/README.md

 #### dangerouslySetAllPagesToNoIndex

-If using a [Default Config](#default-config) and you wish to `no-index` your site then you will need to use the `dangerouslySetAllPagesToNoIndex` property.

-It has the prefix of `dangerously` because once using a custom a default set up, setting this even at a page level will set `noindex` to true as the default.
+It has the prefix of `dangerously` because it will `noindex` all pages.
+As this is an SEO plugin, that is kinda of a dangerous action.
 It is **not** bad to use this, just please be sure you want to `noindex` **EVERY** page.
-You can override this at a page level if you have a use case to `index` a page.
+You can still override this at a page level if you have a use case to `index` a page.
 This can be done by setting `noindex: false`.

-The only way to unset this, is by removing where you have previously set it to `true`.
+The only way to unset this, is by removing the prop from the `DefaultSeo` in your custom <App>.

 #### Twitter